lafrenierejm/lafreniere.xyz/content/docs/python-static-type-checking.md

         return "green"
 ```

-But what happens if the organization happens needs to add a fourth environment, say `STAGING`?
+But what happens if the organization needs to add a fourth environment, say `STAGING`?

 1. We can trivially add a new member to `Environment`.
 1. When calling `environment_specific_logic` with `Environment.STAGING`: